aws/aws-pgsql-odbc/docs/getting_started.md

 To configure the driver on Windows, use the `ODBC Data Source Administrator` tool to add or configure a DSN for either the `AWS ANSI ODBC Driver for PostgreSQL` or `AWS Unicode ODBC Driver for PostgreSQL`.
 With this DSN you can specify the options for the desired connection.
 Additional configuration properties are available by clicking the `Details >>` button.

-To use the driver on MacOS, you need to create two files (`odbc.ini` and `odbcinst.ini`), that will contain the configuration for the driver and the Data Source Name (DSN), see the following examples:
+To use the driver on MacOS, you need to create two files: `odbc.ini` and `odbcinst.ini`, that will contain the configuration for the driver and the Data Source Name (DSN), see the following examples:

 #### odbc.ini
 ```bash